 CCCVPS is an initiative and implementation plan based on successful, evidence-based curricula to benefit the community as a priority, as well as address New Hanover County's acknowledgement of racism as a public health crisis and provide a solution to answer the City of Wilmington's call to action through the Rise Together Initiative.

 We are a youth-focused community resource center with educational programs and resources for school ages 6 to young adults age 26.
 We are located at the Sokoto House in the heart of Wilmington, NC, across the street from the Hilcrest Housing Development and near Williston Middle School.

 AYO hosts a number of youth and young adult development programs and activities, from fun and engaging youth-centric events to vocational training courses.

-Whether you help through monetary donations, volunteering your time, or spreading our mission through word-of-mouth, thank you.
-We couldn't accomplish our goals without the help of supporters like you.
+Monetary donations, volunteer time, and spreading our mission through word-of-mouth is greatly appreciated.
+We couldn't accomplish our goals without the help of our supporters.

 Vance Williams, Executive Director of AYO, and Sokoto House has been recognized by the International Alliance of Theatrical Stage Employees Local 417 as a valued partner.